UBC-MOAD/Reshapr/docs/installation.rst

     (reshapr-dev)$ conda deactivate

 .. note::
-    If you want to make code changes in the :kbd:`Reshapr` package, please see :ref:`ReshaprPackagedDevelopment` for information on how to work in the package development environment.
+    If you want to make code changes in the :py:obj:`Reshapr` package, please see :ref:`ReshaprPackagedDevelopment` for information on how to work in the package development environment.

-If you want to use :kbd:`Reshapr` in a different `Conda`_ environment, edit your environment description to include the packages listed in the :kbd:`dependencies:` section of :file:`envs/environment-user.yaml`, then update your environment and install :kbd:`Reshapr` with:
+If you want to use :py:obj:`Reshapr` in a different `Conda`_ environment, edit your environment description to include the packages listed in the :kbd:`dependencies:` section of :file:`envs/environment-user.yaml`, then update your environment and install :py:obj:`Reshapr` with:

 .. code-block:: bash